 - The longitudinal slope of the channel should ideally be between 1% and 2% in order to avoid scour and short-circuiting within the channel.
-Longitudinal slopes up to 4% are acceptable; however, check dams will likely be required in order to meet the allowable maximum flow velocities. - Hydraulic capacity should be verified using Manning's Equation or an accepted equivalent method, such as erodibility factors and vegetal retardance (NOVA 2007). - The Flow Depth for the peak treatment volume (1-inch rainfall) should be maintained at 3 inches or less. - Manning's "n" value for grass channels should be 0.2 for flow depths up to 4 inches, decreasing to 0.03 at a depth of 12 inches (which would apply to the 2-year and 10-year storms if an on-line application NOVA, 2007; Haan et. al, 1994). - Peak Flow Rates for the 2-year and 10-year frequency storms must be non-erosive, in accordance with Table 3.3, or subject to a site-specific analysis of the channel lining material and vegetation; and the 10-year peak flow rate must be contained within the channel banks (with a minimum of 6 inches of freeboard).
-(NOTE: After the new Virginia Stormwater Management Regulation revisions take effect, the above requirement will be driven by the SWM Regulations (4 VAC 50-60-66 A 1 and B 1), which will supersede the MS-19 criteria of the Virginia E&S Control Regulations.) - Calculations for peak flow depth and velocity should reflect any increase in flow along the length of the channel, as appropriate.
-If a single flow is used, the flow at the outlet should be used. - The hydraulic residence time (the time for runoff to travel the full length of the channel) should be a minimum of 9 minutes for the treatment volume (1-inch rainfall) design storm (Spyridakis, Mar, and Horner, 1982; Keblin, Walsh, Malina, and Charbeneau, 1998; Washington State Department of Ecology, 2005).
-If flow enters the swale at several locations, a 9 minute minimum hydraulic residence time should be demonstrated for each entry point, using Equations 3.1 and 3.2 below (Equations 5-1 and 5-2, NOVA 2007). - The minimum length may be achieved with multiple swale segments connected by culverts with energy dissipaters.
+Longitudinal slopes up to 4% are acceptable; however, check dams will likely be required in order to meet the allowable maximum flow velocities. - Hydraulic capacity should be verified using Manning's Equation or an accepted equivalent method, such as erodibility factors and vegetal retardance (NOVA 2007). - The flow depth for the Tv peak flow (1-inch rainfall) should be maintained at 4 inches or less. - Manning's "n" value for grass channels should be 0.2 for flow depths up to 4 inches, decreasing to 0.03 at a depth of 12 inches (which would apply to the 2-year and 10-year storms if an on-line application NOVA, 2007; Haan et. al, 1994). - Peak Flow Rates for the 2-year and 10-year frequency storms must be non-erosive, in accordance with Table 3.3, or subject to a site-specific analysis of the channel lining material and vegetation; and the 10-year peak flow rate must be contained within the channel banks (with a minimum of 4 inches of freeboard). - Calculations for peak flow depth and velocity should reflect any increase in flow along the length of the channel, as appropriate.
+If a single flow is used, the flow at the outlet should be used. - The hydraulic residence time (the time for runoff to travel the full length of the channel) should be a minimum of 9 minutes for the Tv (1-inch rainfall) design storm (Spyridakis, Mar, and Horner, 1982; Keblin, Walsh, Malina, and Charbeneau, 1998; Washington State Department of Ecology, 2005).
+If flow enters the swale at several locations, a 9 minute minimum hydraulic residence time should be demonstrated for each entry point, using Equations 3.1 and 3.2 below (Equations 5-1 and 5-2, NOVA 2007). - The minimum length or residence time may be achieved with multiple swale segments connected by culverts with energy dissipaters.